RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 - `.viminfo`
 - `composer.json`
 - `composer.lock`

+Remove or conceal the following other directories and files:
 - `Gruntfile.js`
 - `npm-shrinkwrap.json` (exposes dependencies and version information)
 - `package.json` (exposes dependencies and version information)